djeada/Git-Notes/notes/12_git_server.md

 ### Pre-requisites

+When preparing to set up the server, certain requirements and configurations are essential:

-- **Server Requirements**: A Debian-based OS on a physical or virtual server.
+- To begin with, a Debian-based operating system should be installed on a physical or virtual server to meet the server requirements.
-- **SSH Configuration**: Ensure an SSH server is installed and running.
+- It's important to ensure that an SSH server is installed and running to allow secure remote access for configuration and management.
-- **Administrative Access**: Root or sudo privileges are necessary for installation and configuration.
+- Administrative access is required, so having root or sudo privileges is necessary for performing the installation and configuration tasks.

 ### Installing Git